jenskutilek/FiraSystemFontReplacement/README.md

 Download and unzip the font files from <http://www.kutilek.de/download/fira-system-fonts.zip>.

-Copy the 3 font files into the Library/Fonts folder inside your user folder.
-If your library folder is invisible, use the menu command "Go to folder" in your user folder and enter "Library/Fonts".
+Copy the 3 font files into the `/Library/Fonts` folder on your system disk.

 You may have to log out and in again in order to see the change take effect.

 ### How to uninstall:

-Delete or move the font files from the Library/Fonts folder inside your user folder.
+Delete or move the font files from the `/Library/Fonts` folder.

 ### Known bugs: